intel/igsc/doc/introduction.rst

 1. Introduction
 ----------------

-The IGSC FW update library is a pure C low level library that exposes a required API to perform a firmware update of a particular Intel discrete graphics device.
+The The Intel Graphics System Firmware Update Library (IGSCFUL) is a pure C low level library that exposes a required API to perform a firmware update of a particular Intel discrete graphics device.
 The library utilized a cross platform library `metee`_ in order to access the GSC (mei) device.
 GSC device is an extension of the Intel discrete graphics device (dGFX).